stevan/Jackalope-REST/README.md

 build.
 As this framework grows we will likely incorporate larger and more opinionated building blocks to make development even easier.

+# Jackalope-REST-CRUD

+### REST style CRUD web services

+This part of Jackalope starts to get even more opinionated.
+Jackalope-REST provides a basic set of tools for exposing discoverable services and Jackalope-REST-CRUD provides even more tools to manage a collection a resources in a CRUD like manner.
+It borrows some of the basic HTTP interactions from the ATOM publishing protocol and Microsoft's Cannonical REST Entity model, then mixed up with some of my personal opinions.

+It should be noted that there is more to REST then simple CRUD actions on resource collections.
+Jackalope-REST provides all the building blocks for constructing a REST application using any kind of custom workflow you would like.
+However, because CRUD is so common, currently it is available "out of the box" with Jackalope-REST-CRUD.

+#### CRUD Services

+The services take a Jackalope schema as input, typically one that extends the 'jackalope/rest/service/crud' schema, and a resource repository and creates a web service with the following features.

+- options
+    - This is done by doing a OPTIONS to the URI of a collection
+    - The result is a resource wrapping the schema object used to create this service
+        - It returns a 200 (OK) status code
+        - the resource contains links to all the entry-points for this service, those typically are:
+            - listing
+            - creation
+            - options
+            - ... and any other linkrel in the schema which does not have a parameterized URI template for an href
+- listing
+    - This is done by doing a GET to the URI of a collection (/)
+        - optional parameters are taken, which the connected resource repository can optionally handle
+            - query : the search query
+            - attrs : attributes such as 'limit' and 'skip'
+    - The result is a list of resources, each with embedded hypermedia controls
+        - It returns a 200 (OK) status code
+- creation
+    - Creation is done by doing a POST to the specified creation URI (/) with the body of a resource as the content
+    - The newly created resource is returned in the body of the response
+        - the resource will include links that provide hrefs for the various other actions
+        - It returns a 201 (Created) status code
+        - the response Location header provides the link to read the resource
+- read
+    - Reading is done by doing a GET the specified reading URI (/:id) with the ID for the resource embedded in the URL
+    - The resource is returned in the body of the response
+        - It returns a 200 (OK) status code
+        - If the resource is not found it returns a 404 (Not Found) status code
+- update
+    - Updating is done by doing a PUT to the specified update URI (/:id) with ...
+        - The resource id embedded in the URL
+        - You need to PUT the full wrapped resource (minus the links metadata) so that it can test the version string to make sure it is in sync
+    - the updated resource is sent back in the body of the request
+        - It returns a 202 (Accepted) status code
+        - If the resource is not found it returns a 404 (Not Found) status code
+        - If the resource is out of sync (versions don't match), a 409 (Conflict) status is returned with no content
+        - If the ID in the URL does not match the ID in the resource, a 400 (Bad Request) status is returned with no content
+- delete
+    - deletion is done by doing a DELETE to the specified deletion URI (/:id) with the ID for the resource embedded in the URL
+        - It returns a 204 (No Content) status code
+        - An optional If-Matches header is supported for version checking
+            - it should contain the version string of the resource you want to delete and we will check it against the current one before deletion
+            - if it does not match it returns a 409 (Conflict) status with no content

+We also check to make sure that the proper HTTP method is used for the proper URI and throw a 405 (Method Not Allowed) error with an 'Allow' header properly populated.

 ## Installation

 To install this module type the following: